dolthub/docs/content/products/doltlab/installation.md

 * prometheus-alert.rules
 * alertmanager.yaml

 `installer`, introduced in DoltLab `v2.1.0` is used for configuring a DoltLab instance.
 This tool will create the appropriate assets for you to run DoltLab, based on the arguments you supply to the `installer`.
-For more information about working with the `installer`, please see the [installer section of the Administrator guide](./administrator.md#installer)

 `templates` contains email templates used by `doltlabapi` to send automated emails to users of your DoltLab instance.
 You can customize emails by editing these files before starting your DoltLab instance.
 For more information on the contents of these files and how to change them, see the [Customize automated emails](./administrator.md#customize-automated-emails) section of the Administrator guide.